uio-library/hansteen-brev/README.md

 ### 2004/2005 digitization project

-In 2004/2005 <s>717</s> (715 after removing duplicates) letters were digitized by Museumsprosjektet (later split into EDD og MUV) in collaboration with the University Library, and metadata was registered in an Oracle database.
+In 2004/2005 707 letters were digitized by Museumsprosjektet (later split into EDD og MUV) in collaboration with the University Library, and metadata was registered in an Oracle database.
 The digitization was brought to a stop halfways because of lack of funding and the completed part was never published as intended.